implydata/imply-iframe-examples/control-with-url/README.md

 `"x-imply-api-token":"1a1b1cf8-fc83-495d-94d9-27f22836b81b"`

-###### Datacube:
+###### Datacube or Dashboard:

 This is the data source you are targeting.
 In Imply UI if you select a data source the portion of the URL directly after the `/d/` will be the datacube name.
+For Dashboard the name is the portion directly after the '/c/'
+You can also easily find this by viewing the essence in Imply UI.

 `"dataCube": "druid_wikipedia"`

+`"dashboard": "7c9e"`

 ###### Essence: